abhyamgupta123/Unzipper/README.md

 <br>

-> Majour browser have their Download path /home/<USER>/Downloads as default locations to download archived or any other files.
-That's why this Utility is set up to Unarchive the files at this path only.
+>***Majour browser have their Download path '/home/<USER>/Downloads' as default locations to download archived or any other files.
+That's why this Utility is set up to Unarchive the files at this path only.***

 >You can manually configure it's working path according to your convenience from its script if you have enough knowledge of its working.